This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Are the adjustments as accurate as you need them to be?
 Do you need capped turrets, or do you prefer exposed?
 Are they finger adjustable or do you need a tool?

-While our lineup offers well-known options and some fresh takes, it’s not the be-all, end-all.
+While our lineup offers well-known options and some fresh takes, it's not the be-all, end-all when it comes to the best AR 15 scopes under $100.
 As manufacturers appeal to the demands of modern sporting rifle owners, we fully expect to see new products hit the shelves better than what is available today.

 Keeping low and affordable prices in check, what's your favorite AR scope and why?
 If you're holding onto the best kept secret, it's time to share it with the rest of us!